What Is a Government Debt Relief Program?

 There are four types of income-driven student loan repayment plans:

-Pay As You Earn Repayment Plan (PAYE Plan).
-Limits repayment to 10% of discretionary income.
+Pay As You Earn Repayment Plan (PAYE Plan): Limits repayment to 10% of discretionary income.
 Forgives remaining debt after 20 years.

-Income-Based Repayment Plan (IBR Plan).
-Limits repayment to 10% or 15% of discretionary income.
+Income-Based Repayment Plan (IBR Plan): Limits repayment to 10% or 15% of discretionary income.
 Forgives remaining debt after 20 to 25 years.

-Income-Contingent Repayment Plan (ICR Plan).
-Limits repayment to 20% of discretionary income.
+Income-Contingent Repayment Plan (ICR Plan): Limits repayment to 20% of discretionary income.
 Forgives remaining debt after 25 years.

-These plans are not automatic.
+Even for those who qualify, these plans are not automatic.
 You must apply for them, and renew your application every year.
 Qualification for these programs depends on your financial circumstances, what type of loan you have and when you borrowed it.
 See the StudentAid.gov website for details on your eligibility.

 If you have federal student loans and you become totally and permanently disabled, you may be able to get your loans discharged.
 This means you'd no longer be responsible for paying them off.
 Loans eligible for disability discharge include: